-WARNING!
-Do not spill brake fluid on painted surfaces; the finish could be damaged.
-Spilling brake fluid on the ABS body plastics will cause them to crack.
+CAUTION: Do not spill brake fluid on painted surfaces; the finish could be damaged.
+Spilling brake fluid on the body panels will cause them to crack.
 Clean off any brake fluid spills immediately.

 Always place a shop towel under the master cylinder reservoir prior to removing cover/cap.